Centre for Children, Young People and Families

 Peer relationships

-This work focuses on children’s friendships, including developmental aspects of friendship, and bullying, dating violence and other forms of aggression in early childhood and adolescence.
-Researchers apply diverse approaches to the study of peer-relations among young people, employing advanced methods such as social network analysis to further our understanding of the aggressive and defending relations between children.
-Researchers model developmental trajectories and examine longitudinal relations.
+Our work in this area focuses on children’s friendships, including developmental aspects of friendship, and bullying, dating violence and other forms of aggression in early childhood and adolescence.
 Our work on social adjustment and the role of group processes in young children’s bullying behaviour has shaped policy for vulnerable youth globally, and is cited by a number of NGOs, including the Stop Bullying Now Foundation in the Netherlands and Australia’s CREATE Foundation, a national organization that supports children in care.

 Online risks